 10 Tips for Grilling Safety

-- Remember that grills should always be placed away from your home, deck railings, and overhanging branches.
+- Remember - grills should always be placed away from your home, deck railings, and overhanging branches.

 - Keep your clothing in mind.
 Wearing loose clothing that has strings or frills can be a fire risk.
 Flame-retardant mitts should be used when adjusting hot vents.